Golden retriever at the vet

 What is The Big Fix?

 The Big Fix is our way to help out local spay and neuter clinics!
-By donating half of every BFF’s price to partnering clinics that provide affordable spay and neuter surgeries for pets and stray colonies, we aim to fix this big problem, with your help!
+We’re donating $3 from every BFF toy purchased to partnering clinics that provide affordable spay and neuter surgery for pets and stray colonies.

 Why is spay and neuter so important?